 No.

-Only the full stop period character (ASCII code 46, Unicode codepoint U+002E) is valid as part of an email address.
+Only the regular full stop period character (ASCII code 46, Unicode code point U+002E) is valid as part of a standard email address.

 The following period-like characters will not work in email addresses: